 Vincent ends the mobile game with further flashbacks about Lucrecia and Shinra Manor, basically urging the player to buy the PS2 game if they want to see the rest of the story.

 Honestly, the game looks like it’s as much of a mess as all 3D cell phone games, and the lack of background music is flat-out eerie.
 Then again, I’ve said it’s more promotional than stand-alone so some of its weaknesses are understandable, and it was nice to see a little more of Nero, who in the main game only really appears crammed into the final few hours like an afterthought.
 At the same time, I’m not exactly missing this chapter either.
 Maybe if they re-released DoC someday (unlikely, given DoC’s reception) with the Lost Chapter added in, it would be a nice addition, but I’m not exactly going to go out of my way to track down a working Verizon phone with the game’s data.
 In fact, I’m not sure that’s even possible.
-The Kingdom Hearts cell phone game, V-CAST, was divided into multiple data files that had to be actively downloaded from the server whenever you entered a new section.
+The Kingdom Hearts cell phone game, V-CAST, was divided into multiple data files that had to be actively downloaded from the server whenever you entered a new section, and the game would get rid of them when you moved on.
 DoC’s Lost Chapter seems to do a lot of online loading, so I suspect it might have a similar structure.
 This means it’s not possible for one phone to have all the relevant data, and it’s incredibly unlikely that there are multiple phones out there, each containing the right missing pieces of data.
 Unless the developer, publisher or distributor have source copies, I suspect the DoC Lost Chapter is lost forever.
 A bit of a shame, but only a bit.

 Chapter 5: Manor of Despair